jd22-ctrl/Using-Microsoft-Active-Directory-inside-a-VM/Join-Server-VM-From-Win-11-VM/README.md

-Now in the box, put the domain's name and click `Okay`.
+Now in the box, put the domain's name and click `Ok`.
 ![putting the domain](type-domain.png)